cdburley/spp_wind_forecast/README.md

 This repository analyzes errors in the short- and medium-term wind and load forecast for the Southwest Power Pool (SPP) during the June 2023 wind lull event.

 ## Input Files
-The input data needed to recreate this demonstration is stored in the [data](data/) directory.
+The input data needed to recreate this analysis is stored in the [data](data/) directory.

 ## Summary Plots
 Quick-look plots analyzing the data are stored in the [plots](plots/) directory.